Prome-theus/pooplicious/README.md

-## UNDERCROFT
+## POOPLICIOUS

-UNDERCROFT is a basic runner game made with Pygame.
+POOPlicious is a basic runner game made with Pygame.
 The goal of the game is to jump and evade enemies as you run through the dungeon.

 ### Setup